 WEBCAST | Violent Extremism in West Africa: Are Current Responses Enough?

 On June 2, 2020, the Wilson Center Africa Program hosted a webcast event on “Violent Extremism in West Africa: Are Current Responses Enough?”
 Ms. Gamuchirai Mhute, Africa Program Assistant, offered welcome remarks and introduced the SVNP, under whose banner this event was being held.
-Dr. Monde Muyangwa, Africa Program Director, moderated the event and Ms. Leanne Erdberg Steadman, Director of Countering Violent Extremism at the United States Institute of Peace (USIP); Mr. Osei Baffour Frimpong, a Regional Lead Researcher and Conflict Analyst at the West Africa Network for Peacebuilding (WANEP) in Accra, Ghana and Southern Voices Network for Peacebuilding Scholar; and Ms. Vanita Datta, Senior Countering Violent Extremism, Preventing Violent Extremism, and Civ-Mil Advisor, U.S. Agency for International Development (USAID) joined as speakers.
+Dr. Monde Muyangwa, Africa Program Director, moderated the event and Ms. Leanne Erdberg Steadman, Director of Countering Violent Extremism at the United States Institute of Peace (USIP); Mr. Osei Baffour Frimpong, Lead Regional Researcher and Conflict Analyst at the West Africa Network for Peacebuilding (WANEP) in Accra, Ghana and Southern Voices Network for Peacebuilding Scholar; and Ms. Vanita Datta, Senior Countering Violent Extremism, Preventing Violent Extremism, and Civ-Mil Advisor, U.S. Agency for International Development (USAID) joined as speakers.
 The event assessed the efficacy of current regional mechanisms in addressing the threat of violent extremism, their articulation and complementarity with international efforts, and proposed options to improve the regional response to violent extremism in West Africa.

 Ms. Steadman began by discussing the drivers of recruitment to violent extremist organizations (VEO), which often cater to legitimate grievances, injustice, and repression felt by civilians.
 She emphasized that while violence is not the answer, it is important to consider what drives people to it.
 Insecurity and the perception of insecurity are on the rise, and there are three dynamics to this.
 The first is local sources of insecurity.
 When community security needs are not met, these lay the ground for recruitment to violent organizations.
 Civilians begin to wonder whether the state really cares about their security or just its own power, and terrorists take advantage of this divide.
 The second is intercommunal conflict, especially over resource management issues.
 Informal conflict resolution mechanisms between groups are breaking down, creating distrust, and making peacebuilding difficult.
 The third is whether people believe there is an avenue for change.
 Steadman then interrogated what is and is not working in countering violent extremism (CVE) efforts.
 What’s working is allowing civilians to decide their own future and good governance.
 What’s not working is under-scrutinized security assistance, and the heavy focus on eliminating today’s terrorists while not doing anything to stop tomorrow’s terrorists.
 Steadman recommended that policymakers focus on prioritizing local agency and support—not supplant—local peacebuilding mechanisms.
 She also recommended adjusting CVE narratives to recognize the humanity in affected people and communities (something VEO narratives already do), and improving state behavior towards its citizens by focusing on human security and the role of security services as protectors of the civilian population.